-- Need: To reduce unnecessary visits to the emergency department (ED) in rural Texas.
+- Need: To reduce potentially preventable visits to the emergency department (ED) in rural Texas.

-- Intervention: BVCCP connects frequent ED users with a community health worker.
-In addition, Community Health Workers (CHWs) make home visits to diabetes patients unable to attend diabetic education classes.
+- Intervention: BVCCP connects frequent ED users with a community health worker (CHW).
+In addition, CHWs make home visits to diabetes patients unable to attend diabetic education classes.

-- Results: Unnecessary ED visits have decreased by approximately 33%.
+- Results: Potentially preventable ED visits have decreased by approximately 33%.

-In 2010, two hospitals in Texas's Brazos Valley region (population 319,408 in an area of 5,030.79 square miles) had a combined $125 million in uncompensated care.
+In 2010, two hospitals in Texas's Brazos Valley region (population of almost 319,500 in an area of 5,030.79 square miles) had a combined $125 million in uncompensated care.
 In addition, Brazos County had about $205.8 million in charges associated with potentially preventable hospitalizations.